Asian PaCIVICS

 How to Apply

-An initial cohort of ten artists will be chosen.
+Ten artists will be chosen.
 Each will receive $1,500 USD, coaching through the process, work with GRAMMY-award winning producers, and promotional features on radio and television stations across the country.

 Songs and artists at all stages will be considered - it is not necessary to have a fully recorded idea.
 Just complete the application to be considered.
 There is no cost or obligation to apply.

 Only U.S-based artists who identify racially/ethnically as Asian and/or Pacific Islander qualify.
 Multi-racial groups/bands with at least one member who identifies as AAPI may also apply.
+The deadline to apply is Friday, April 11 at 11:59pm ET.

 NEED IDEAS FOR CAUSES & ORGANIZATIONS?